The way Peakon samples employee feedback is designed to give you a steady stream of data for all these drivers, on an ongoing basis.

 Why Peakon covers all drivers at once

-- Covering all drivers will also enable you to view trends faster.
-If you were only to cover a quarter of the drivers over each business quarter for example, it would then take years (rather than months) to understand if you’re moving in the right direction.
+- Faster access to trends.
+If you were only to cover a quarter of the drivers over each business quarter, it would take years (rather than months) to understand if you’re moving in the right direction.

-The question rotation algorithm is therefore designed to gather feedback on every aspects of your company’s culture, and present trends to you, as quickly as possible.
-The real beauty of it, is that to get these results, you do not need to ask all questions to all employees at the same time – enabling you to keep surveys short, and ensure high-quality feedback by avoiding survey fatigue.
+The question rotation algorithm helps gather feedback on every aspect of your company’s culture, and present trends to you, as quickly as possible.
+Not asking all questions to all employees at the same time enables you to keep surveys short, and provides high-quality feedback by avoiding survey fatigue.

 Sample sizes and statistical significance

-Driver questions are distributed in survey rounds by random sampling to ensure that the results shown in the dashboard are unbiased, and that we can use the statistical properties of the scores we observe to assess when segments are significantly different from the benchmark.
+Peakon distributes driver questions by random sampling to ensure that the dashboard results are unbiased.
+We can then use the statistical properties of the scores it observes, to assess when segments are significantly different from the benchmark.
 We only assign priorities and strengths once they pass a statistical test that the results are significant.

-Naturally, the more responses, the more accurate the results will be.
-However only a relatively small number of results are required to obtain high quality estimates, and the accuracy and stability of segment scores quickly stabilizes as further rounds are completed.
+Only a relatively small number of results are required to obtain high quality estimates, and the accuracy and stability of segment scores quickly stabilizes as employees complete further rounds.

-In extremely small segments, close to the visibility threshold, we would advise waiting until a majority of employees have answered before conducting any comparisons.
+In extremely small segments we would advise waiting until a majority of employees have answered before conducting any comparisons.
 In larger segments this restriction can be relaxed, and in very large segments, even a small proportion of responses can give a highly accurate result.